Matilde Lundorf Skovsen

-Matilde Lundorf Skovsen (born 19 January 1999) is a Danish professional footballer who plays as a right back for Danish club HB Køge and the Denmark national team.
+Matilde Lundorf Skovsen (born 19 January 1999) is a Danish professional footballer who plays as a defender for Toppserien club Vålerenga and the Denmark national team.

 Club career

 In 2015–16, Lundorf Skovsen spent a season playing with the youth team of Paris Saint-Germain Féminine.
 She then returned home to Denmark, where she played for VSK Aarhus in the Elite division, from 2016 to the summer of 2019.
 In July 2019 she signed a one-year professional contract with Brighton & Hove Albion of the English FA Women's Super League.

 On 7 July 2020, Lundorf joined Juventus.

 International career

 Lundorf Skovsen appeared 25 times for the Denmark national under-19 team, including at the 2018 edition of the UEFA Under-19 Championship in Switzerland, as well as 12 international matches for the under-17 national team.
 She made her debut in November 2018 on Denmark's under-23 national team, where she was substituted in the 58th minute for Emilie Henriksen.

 In 2022 she was called up to the senior national team of Denmark.